 - Meridian – polished like the Eclipse, Bard’s Meridian IVC filter also features an extra set of anchors meant to prevent device migration.

-But the vast majority of IVC filter lawsuits have been filed against Cook Medical Inc., a manufacturer of minimally-invasive devices based in Indiana.
-Cook produces 2 retrievable filters:
+An equal number of IVC filter lawsuits have been filed against Cook Medical Inc., a manufacturer of minimally-invasive devices based in Indiana.
+Cook produces 2 major retrievable filters:

 - Günther Tulip – Cook’s first IVC filter, the Günther Tulip has been in use throughout Europe since 1992.